 Concerts/internal and external entertainers, pianist and singing groups, Menz Shed.
 Visiting chaplain, weekly devotions.
 Sing-a-longs, daily exercise sessions, massage and laughter group.
 Email, regular visits from local kindies and schools.
 Cards, bingo, bowls (Inter Resthome Competitions), Armchair Travel and scrabble group.

 Extensive garden, walking path, indoor and outdoor games.
 Cooking/baking, videos, music, newspaper reading, quizzes, shopping, television are available in the lounges, (and many bedrooms have televisions provided).
 Aroma therapy and Namaste.
 Pet therapy visits and Spark of Life games and fun.
 BBQ's, organ ,pianos and ukeleles regularly used.
 Café, pub and garden visits.

 We have a large selection of videos, CDs and DVDs available for residents to borrow.

-Externally we utilize Stroke club, Care and Craft, Senior Citizens, Alzheimers Society, MS Society, Age Concern, Lions and Rotary.
+Externally we utilise Stroke club, Care and Craft, Senior Citizens, Alzheimers Society, MS Society, Aged Concern, Lions and Rotary.
 Shows/theatre, cafe, pub and garden visits, especially the Community Garden just across our driveway.

 ‘The Waikato Times’ is available for residents to read daily but if residents would like their own copy of papers these can be be ordered and are paid for by the resident.
 'The Cambridge Edition' and 'Cambridge News' is freely available.